Hiking the Grande Traversata Delle Alpi (Barefoot?!)

 At nearly 2.500 meters of altitude, I found a bivouac that provided me shelter to take a break.
 By now, the sky was covered in dark clouds and I knew it wouldn’t be too long until a thunderstorm would be here.

-Two day-hikers stopped for a chat.
-As they learned about my plans, they gave me an apple and some juice which they did not need anymore for their way down.
+Two day hikers stopped for a chat.
+As they learned about my plans, they gave me an apple and some juice they did not need anymore for their way down.
 The kindness of strangers.
 I would encounter it many times more on this trail.

 I slept badly, the night was cold, but I was grateful for the shelter the simple, clean bivouac had provided.
 In the morning, I left my entry in the book to register hikers.
 Destino, it said in Italian.
 I smiled and put down ‘Ventimiglia’ – 1.000km away.
 Would I make it there?
 I would at least try.